emilps/fjelltg/src/pages/product/2020-03-23-thermo-mechanical-dryer.md

 title: 'Thermo Mechanical Dryer '
 subtitle: The TMD is the dryer for materials categorized as difficult or sticky to dry
 headerimage: /img/tmd.png
+description1: >-
-description1: "The TMD process is patented and has shown excellent results on materials with sticky behaviour during drying.
-In the TMD the heat required for the evaporation is generated directly in the material by a high-speed rotor.\r Technolgy is owned by Thermtech AS\n\nFTG is the only supplier for TMD towards fish farmers (RAS - and flow-through plants) in Norway."
+  The TMD process is patented and has shown excellent results on materials with sticky behaviour during drying.
+In the TMD the heat required for the evaporation is generated directly in the material by a high-speed rotor.
+   Technology is owned by Thermtech AS

+  FTG is the exclusive supplier for TMD towards fish farmers (RAS - and flow-through plants) in Norway.
 infobox1: >-
   This dryer is excellent on most types of material, but truly unique on material that is perceived as sticky or “glue-like”.